Substra/substra-documentation/docs/source/contributing/contributing-guide.rst

 Due to the privacy preserving nature of Substra, we take vulnerabilities very seriously.
 The core of Federated Learning is security and therefore we take various steps such as auditing and automated testing to ensure that our code base remains secure.
 All pull requests go through a thorough review.

-If a vulnerability is located however, a triage process is begun within one working day and a fix is immediately moved to priority (although this may depend on the specific case).
+If a vulnerability is found, a triage process is begun within one working day to determine the severity of the vulnerability and the next steps to consider.

 Sign Off
 ========